 Are computer games bad for attention?

-In this study Daphne Bavelier found out that gamer can switch better from one task to another one and the brain region for attention is better than by people who don’t play videogames.
+In this study Daphne Bavelier found out that gamers can switch better from one task to another one and the brain region for attention is better developed than in people who don’t play videogames.

 Are Video games bad for your eyes?

-No, People who play videogames have better eyes.
+No, people who play videogames have better eyes.
 The people who play videogames can see details better.

 Another study said that videogames are positive is from National Literacy Trusts and said that videogames are good for creativity, empathy and reading skills.

-Of course, it’s important what’s the game about for example are many people who say that shooters make aggressive.
-But there are studies say that that’s not true but there are also studies who say that’s true.
-In the end everyone had to decide by them self what he/she want to do in their free time.
+Of course, it’s important what the game is about for example are many people who say that shooters make you aggressive.
+The verdict on this is still out: there are studies that say that that’s not true but there are also studies who say that it is true.
+In the end everyone has to decide for themselves what he/she wants to do in their free time.

+Dear Clemens,

+You did not write a lead for your article - make sure to include a good lead.
+Remember, your audience are classmates, so I'm sure they would like to read your article to find some arguments to convince their parents that videogames are not bad at all - use that in your lead!

+Have a look at my corrections - I'm sure you would have spotted these mistakes if you had had another look at your article!